 Tri-Previfem is a hormone-based contraceptive pill combining progestin and estrogen that helps to prevent pregnancy by tricking your body into thinking that it is already pregnant.
 We at Nurx™ are big fans because, in addition to birth control, Tri-Previfem can make periods lighter and can treat acne.
 Tri-Previfam is not right for you if you are pregnant, breastfeeding, or use tobacco and are older than 35 years.
-Our team at Nurx can prescribe Tri-Previfem at special request, or can offer the generic equivalent Tri-Sprintec for as low as $0 with insurance or as little as $15 without insurance.
+While our team at Nurx is unable to prescribe Tri-Previfem at this time, we can offer the generic equivalent Tri-Estarylla for as low as $0 with insurance or as little as $15 without insurance.
 Let our experts work with you to find the pill that’s right for you.

 Each pill pack of Tri-Previfem contains 21 pills with active medication.
 Take one pill around the same time each day for 21 days.
 Some versions of the pill pack will contain seven inert pills or 28 in all.
 For this type of pack, take the inactive pills one time per day after you have finished the active pills for seven days in a row.
 Other versions have only 21 pills.
 For these types of pill packs, once you have finished the active medication, do not take any pills for seven consecutive days, unless directed otherwise.